A new approach to color-coherent parton evolution: Implementation details

 \subsection{Initial-state evolution}

 For initial-state emissions, we redefine $z\to 1/z$.
-The momentum mapping for initial-state spectators is sketched in Fig.~\ref{fig:kinematics}~(II).
+The momentum mapping for recoil momenta $\tilde{K}$ composed only of initial-state momenta is sketched in Fig.~\ref{fig:kinematics}~(II).
 The emitting particle is labeled $i$, the emission is labeled $j$, and the color spectator is labeled $k$.
 We define both $\tilde{p}_i$ and $\tilde{K}$ as incoming, i.e.\ $\tilde{p}_{i,0}>0$ and $\tilde{K}_0>0$.
 The momenta $p_i$, $p_j$ and $K$ are then given by Eq.~\eqref{eq:pi_K_using_kt2}

 where